konstellation-io/website/content/en/docs/KRE/user/30_versions/_index.md

 ### Entrypoint

 This is the starting point of the application and is the node that receive requests from external actors and provide responses to them.
 The entrypoint is created by the `KAI Server` and the users do not have control over it.
-This is done automatically by the underlying `KAI Server Framework`.
+This is done automatically by the underlying `KAI Server Runner SDK`.

 An `entrypoint` has a kubernetes `Service` attached to it, so it can be reached and queried.
 The `Service` attached to the `Entrypoint` has the following spec: